$\Lambda_{\rm s}$CDM cosmology from a type-II minimally modified gravity: VCDM: Smooth CDM within VCDM

-\textit{Smooth $\Lambda_{\rm s}$CDM} -- In this section, we extend the above findings by incorporating sigmoid functions, enabling a smooth transition between two linear regimes.
-The sigmoid function, distinguished by its characteristic `S'-shaped curve, offers a gradual and continuous shift from one value to another.
+In this section, we extend the above findings by incorporating sigmoid functions, enabling a smooth transition between two linear regimes: at this point, $\phi$ does acquire the meaning of the auxiliary field inside VCDM which gives rise to the dynamical dark energy component, and $\phi(z)$ has its own equation of motion, making possible the map $V(\phi)\!\to\!V\bigl(\phi(z)\bigr)$ and, equivalently, $\Lambda_{\rm s}(\phi)\!\to\!\Lambda_{\rm s}\bigl(\phi(z)\bigr)$, and conversely allowing the reconstruction of $V(\phi)$ from a prescribed $\Lambda_{\rm s}(z)$ trajectory (see~\cref{sec:appA}).

+The sigmoid function, distinguished by its characteristic S--shaped curve, offers a gradual and continuous shift from one value to another.
 Here, we utilize a typical sigmoid function called the logistic function; it is expressed as:

-where $2\eta >0$ determines the steepness of the curve during the transition epoch, thus enabling control over the rapidity of the mirror AdS-dS transition.
-The parameter $\phi_{\rm c}$ now represents the midpoint of this transition.
-For details on the rapidity/width of the transition epoch, see Appendix A.